SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 12 August, 2024
+### 📅 Tuesday, 13 August, 2024
 ------
 ### Events
 ------
-Sure, here's an event in the USA that happens on August 12:
+Here are some events that have occurred in the USA on August 13th:

-- **Perseid Meteor Shower Peak**:
-  - The Perseid meteor shower is an annual astronomical event that typically peaks around August 12.
-  - It is one of the most popular meteor showers in the Northern Hemisphere.
-  - Viewers can observe up to 60-100 meteors per hour under optimal viewing conditions.
-  - The meteor shower is associated with the comet Swift-Tuttle.
-  - Best viewing is
+- **1920**: The 19th Amendment to the U.S. Constitution was ratified, granting women the right to vote.
+Though the formal certification occurred on August 26, the final necessary ratification by Tennessee took place on August 13.
+- **1961**: Construction of the Berlin Wall begins.
+While this event took place in Berlin, it had significant geopolitical implications for the USA during the Cold
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. ✨🌟 The best is yet to come! 🚀💖"
+"Embrace the journey and shine bright like the sun! 🌟🚀✨"